RoMFAC: A robust mean-field actor-critic reinforcement learning against adversarial perturbations on states: Related Works

 \section{Related Works}

 \paragraph{Adversarial Attacks on Single-agent DRL.}In classification tasks, the methods for generating and defending against adversarial examples have been extensively studied.
 Adversarial attacks and defenses for deep reinforcement learning have recently emerged.
 The adversarial attacks on DRL algorithms can be broadly divided into four categorizes \cite{9536399}: the state space with adversarial perturbations, the reward function with adversarial perturbations, the action space with adversarial perturbations and the model space with adversarial perturbations.
 Huang \textit{et al.} \shortcite{huang2017adversarial} employ FGSM \cite{goodfellow2014explaining} to generate adversarial examples of input states, showing that adversarial attacks are also effective in the DRL policy network.
 To make the attack on DRL agents more stealthy and efficient, Sun \textit{et al.} \shortcite{sun2020stealthy} introduce two adversarial attack techniques: the critical point attack and the antagonist attack.
-This paper is about state perturbations.
+This paper is about state perturbations. \paragraph{Robust Training for Single-agent DRL.}Defense methods against attacks are broadly classified into six categories \cite{9536399}: adversarial training, defensive distillation, robust learning, adversarial detection, benchmarking \& watermarking and game theoretic approach.
+Zhang \textit{et al.} \shortcite{zhang2020robust} propose state-adversarial Markov decision process (SA-MDP), which provides a theoretical foundation for robust single-agent reinforcement learning.
+They develop the principle of policy regularization that can possibly be applied to many DRL algorithms.
+Based on SA-MDP, an alternate training framework with learned adversaries was proposed \cite{zhang2021robust}.
+Oikarinen \textit{et al.} \shortcite{oikarinen2020robust} propose the RADIAL-RL method, which can improve the robustness of DRL agents under the $\ell_p$ norm boundary against attacks, with lower computational complexity.
+This paper focuses on robust learning and expands the theoretical results and policy regularization in SA-MDP to multi-agent DRL. \paragraph{Adversarial Attacks and Defenses for Multi-agent DRL.}Motivated by single-agent deep reinforcement learning \cite{mnih2015human}, multi-agent reinforcement learning has changed from the tabular method to the deep learning recently.
+However, there are few studies on adversarial attacks and robust training in multi-agent DRL.
+Lin \textit{et al.} \shortcite{lin2020robustness} first propose the method of adversarial examples generation in MARL, but do not provide a robust defense method.
+Li \textit{et al.} \shortcite{li2019robust} propose the M3DDPG, which is an extension of MADDPG that makes policies of agents generalizing even if the opponent's policies change.
+They also present a robust optimization method, which effectively solves the problem of high complexity of minmax calculation in continuous action space.
+However, they lack the defense against state perturbations that is exactly the purpose of our work.